detrin/climbing-cookbook/src/content/docs/welcome/other_resources.md

 ---
-title: Other sources
+title: Other resources
-description: Other sources
+description: Other resources
 ---

 ## Sites